Olympia Fire Department Open House Celebration

 We offer free blood pressure checks for citizens at all four fire stations from 7 am to 9 pm, Monday through Friday.

-We offers citizens age sixteen or older the opportunity to observe the fire department at work through the Citizen Ride Along Program.
-Persons wishing to participate must complete a liability waiver prior to being considered for permission to ride.
+We offer citizens age sixteen or older the opportunity to observe the fire department at work through the Citizen Ride Along Program.
+Persons wishing to participate must complete a liability waiver and criminal background check prior to being considered for permission to ride.
 If you are interested in applying for a ride along please contact 360.753.8348, or email@example.com

 Disaster & Emergency Preparedness